Home > CCNA – TCP/IP Model & Operation

 Explanation

 The address 127.0.0.1 is called loopback address.
-When we ping 127.0.0.1, in fact we are pinging the local network card and test the TCP/IP protocol suite on our device.
+When we ping 127.0.0.1, in fact we are testing if the TCP/IP protocol suite is installed on our device.

 Question 4